Private Banks and NBFCs vs Public Banks: Who wins?

 Higher inflation, cyclical downtrend and the coronavirus pandemic have led to a drastic drop in demand across various sectors.
 This has led to losses and companies have not been able to service loans that they had availed from banks.
 As a result, such loans turned “bad” and banks have had to write them off.

-The effect of higher NPAs on return on assets is more prominent in the case of PSBs.
-The average return on assets of PSBs between 2015 – 2019 was -0.46% compared to 1.02% for private banks.
-This has resulted in lower loan to deposit ratio of PSBs compared to private banks.
-The average loan to deposit ratio, between the financial year 2015 to 2019, for PSB’s was 65.3% compared to 89.7% in case of private banks.
+Additionally, the effect of higher NPAs on return on assets is more prominent in the case of PSBs.
+The average return on assets of PSBs between 2020 – 2023 was just 0.15% compared to 0.97% for private banks.

 Expected revival in economic activity, government support wherever required and relatively normal monsoons are all expected to improve prospects of the banking sector going forward.
 As the Indian economy grows, the one underlying sector that fuels this growth is certainly going to reap rewards.

-Within the banking industry, it’s the private sector banks that are relatively well capitalised, more efficient, and poised expected to grow faster than PSBs.
-Which is why there is a smallcase that includes stocks of the most rewarding & promising NBFCs and Private Banks – which are best positioned to benefit from India’s accelerating economic growth.
+Within the banking industry, it’s the private sector banks that are relatively well capitalised, more efficient, and poised and expected to grow faster than PSBs.